antmicro/topwrap/docs/source/user_repositories.md

 |   interface1.yaml
 |   interface2.yaml
 ```
-Repository has two main catalogs: `cores` and `interfaces`.
-Inside `cores` each core has it's own catalog with it's design file and `srcs` where are stored verilog/VHDL files.
+Repository has two main directories: `cores` and `interfaces`.

+Inside `cores` each core has it's own directory with it's description file and `srcs` where the verilog/VHDL files are stored.

-There is optional interfaces catalog where can be stored interfaces for cores.
+The `interfaces` directory is optional, and contains interface description files.

 Example User Repo can be found in [examples/user_repository](https://github.com/antmicro/topwrap/tree/main/examples/user_repository).